 You like to exercise.
 And your pup likes to exercise.
 But working out at the same time can be...a challenge (have you seen those videos of dogs interrupting their humans' yoga routines?!)
 Since we like to do errything with our dogs, we came up with a few moves you can actually do together—without getting completely kicked off the mat.
 Teddy the Mini-Goldendoodle was more than happy to play along.

-What makes a good dog workout?
+Want to try this at home?
+We came up with a few suggestions.
+If you are wondering what makes a good workout to do with your dog, the answer is quite simple.
 Anything that gets your pup moving will help him to maintain a healthy weight, improve cardiovascular health, and could even increase his lifespan.
 Just like humans experience the benefits of fitness, dogs enjoy these same perks.
 So why not double the fun and work out with your dog?

 Benefits of Dog Workouts

 A fit dog is a healthy dog!
 According to the Association of Pet Obesity, a shocking 54 percent of dogs in the United States are obese.
 Extra pounds on your dog can be dangerous and even deadly.
 Health risks associated with obesity in dogs include ACL tears, arthritis, diabetes, and a shortened life span, just to name a few.

 Additionally, regular exercise for dogs can prevent behavioral issues associated with frustration like home destruction, barking, and hyperactivity.
 Working out with your dog can even prevent dog depression.
 At the end of the day, a physcially and mentally stimulated dog is a happy dog.

 When it comes to you, the pet parent, statistics suggest that working out with a buddy increases your chances of sticking to an exercise regime, and nobody ever said that buddy couldn't have four legs and a furry demeanor.